When do I need to seek counseling?

 There will be times when the burden of personal or psychological issues requires assistance outside of your normal support circle of friends and family.
 Social House offers counseling services for individuals who are struggling with issues related to family, social and romantic relationships, life transitions, sexuality, grief, stress, sexual assault, PTSD, anxiety, loss of motivation, depression, eating disorders, and substance abuse.

 Many people wait until they have had a crisis to seek counseling, and we want to remind people that it is never too early to talk to someone.

 Our hope is for people to take care of their mental wellness before it becomes a mental illness.
 Sometimes, clients need an unbiased and non-judgmental ear to help decipher and deal with life’s stressors.

 If you or someone you care about is currently dealing with any of these concerns, or need to seek professional counseling in general, please call (832) 323-1115 for a 10 minute consultation or to set up an appointment.

-Prior to your therapy session, you may find it beneficial to write down any questions you would like to ask your provider during your counseling session.
+Prior to your appointment, you may find it helpful to write down any questions you would like to ask your provider during your counseling session.
 Writing them down before your appointment might work better for you, because people tend to be more relaxed when they’re not on camera and can remember questions more easily.

 Are after-hours or emergency services available?